 For some time the problem of when to refer to a physician was a serious difficulty.
 There were no guidelines.
 Now, since the recent publication of The Christian Counselor’s Medical Desk Reference, by Bob Smith, MD, we have a helpful guide to enable us to make much better judgments about the matter.
 This book, written and published under Nouthetic counseling auspices, meets a real need.
 It alone cannot make the determination as to whether or not to refer a counselee to a physician, but it helps counselors to become aware of the signs and symptoms that may indicate the presence of a physical illness.
 The very fact that this publication was produced within Nouthetic circles gives the lie to the charge that we do not believe in medicine to treat truly organic problems.

 What we do deplore is the use of medicine to deal with problems that have no organic cause.
-We are adverse to masking those difficulties with medicine.
+We are averse to masking those difficulties with medicine.
 For instance, if one’s conscience is troubling him by triggering unpleasant feelings, we think that the solution to the problem is not found in drugs but in dealing with whatever it is that activated the conscience in the first place.
-In such cases the counselor deals with sin, not with the feelings.
+In such cases, the counselor deals with sin, not with the feelings.
 That is the bottom line.
-For help on so-called “chemical imbalances,” for instance, see The Christian Counselor’s Medical Desk Reference.